enricobautista/AutoPepVax/README.md

 `get_hydropathicity`: Collects hydropathicity for all parameters.
 `get_allergenicity`: Collects the AllerTop 2.0 allergenicity predictions for all epitopes.
 `get_INFgamma`: Collects the INFepitope INFgamma prediction values for all epitopes.
-`rank_peptides`: Scores and classifies the epitopes based on the likelihood that they are good candidates for a peptide vaccine.
+`rank_peptides`: Scores and classifies MHC I-restricted epitopes based on the likelihood that they are good candidates for a peptide vaccine.
 Epitope-HLA pairs with an ID of 1 were classified as likely candidates.
 Epitope-HLA pairs are ranked by score within their class.
 `parameter_filter`: Creates a new file that only includes peptides that are filtered by the user's choice of parameters, which may include IEDB immunogenicity, antigenicity, half-life, instability index, toxicity, allergenicity, INFgamma, and ID.